 Students are given a syllabus on the first day of class.
-Course expectations are outlined, including information about homework expectations.
+Course expectations are outlined, including information about homework.

-"Can I change the order of my related arts classes?"
+"Can I change the order of my Related Arts classes?"

-We make every effort to give students the courses that align with their interests, however, we aren't able to guarantee which marking period the course will be in for every student.
+We make every effort to give students the courses that align with their interests, however, we aren't able to guarantee which marking period each course will be in for every student.

-"Can I have a related arts class twice?"
+"Can I have a Related Arts class twice?"